meylingtaing/Mojolicious-Plugin-Blog/README.md

 various sites.
 I don't remember how it all works.
 Maybe I'll figure it out again though.

+See the notes.md file in the top level of the repo for more explanation

 The rest of this documentation is regular POD stuff that was probably copy-pasted or generated automatically?